webian/bootstrap_dummy/Readme.rst

 Copy files
 ------------

 Copy the files that need to be shipped.
-For the case of the Bootstrap package.
+For the case of the Bootstrap package:

-* cp -r htdocs/{fileadmin,uploads} htdocs/typo3conf/ext/introduction/Resources/Private/Subpackages/Bootstrap/Files
+	cp -r htdocs/{fileadmin,uploads} htdocs/typo3conf/ext/introduction/Resources/Private/Subpackages/Bootstrap/Files

-That's it you just have made a new introduction package!
-Well, there will be more time needed but the principle is fairly simple.
+That's it!
+You just have made a new introduction package!
+Well, this will require more time but the principle is fairly simple.